-What Claims Are Covered & Are Not Covered - Landlord Insurance
+What Claims Are Covered & Are Not Covered By Your Insurance

 Before answering what it doesn't cover, it's best to understand what it covers.
 That way, the differences are clear.